unkcpz/tatzelwurm/DESIGN.md

 The workers are the subscribers that take the message and then process on the task.
 **However**, here comes the problem with pub/sub pattern.
 After the publisher send a message to the subscriber, it expect an acknowledge from subscriber to tell that the task is taken and is proceeded.
-If the message not passing to the subscriber, the publisher has the responsibility to send the message to make the task being taken by other worker.
+If the message is not passing to the subscriber, the publisher has the responsibility to send the message to make the task being taken by other worker.
 The task in AiiDA can take hours and even days to run to its terminated state and until the acknowledgement message be sent to the publisher.
 The RabbitMQ is designed for the ligth message and the default timeout for delivery acknowledgement of RMQ is 30 mins.
 Meanwhile, the timeout is not recommended to be changed.